Two bowls are shown, one with dried oatmeal and the other with chopped almonds

 Galactagogues: What are they and how can they help?

-Low milk supply is a major concern for many lactating parents, and an insufficient supply — or what parents perceive to be an insufficient supply — often leads them to start supplementing with galactagogues: Herbs, food, drink, and sometimes medications that may increase milk supply.
+Low milk supply is a common concern for many lactating parents, and an insufficient supply — or what parents perceive to be an insufficient supply — often leads them to start supplementing with galactagogues: Herbs, food, drink, and sometimes medications that may increase milk supply.
 But do galactagogues really work, and are there any associated risks?

-Herbal Galactagogues
+Herbal galactagogues

 While plenty of lactating parents swear by certain herbs for boosting milk production, the existing evidence that herbal galactagogues work better than placebos is still purely anecdotal — that is, scientific studies cannot yet support these parents’ claims.
-Furthermore, most herbal supplements are not regulated by the FDA
+Furthermore, most herbal supplements are not regulated by the FDA.

 Galactagogue foods